awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 To upgrade an extension, use the following command\.

 ```
-ALTER EXTENSION extension_name UPDATE TO 'new_version'
+ALTER EXTENSION extension_name UPDATE TO 'new_version';
 ```

 For the list of supported versions of PostgreSQL extensions, see [Supported PostgreSQL extension versions](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.